Atlanta Hit-and-Run Car Accident Attorneys

 Even with an investigation, however, it is possible that the at-fault driver will never be found.
 If the driver is found, the investigation could take weeks, months, or even years to be completed.
 If you are suffering from serious injuries, then waiting that long to get the money you need is out of the question.
 Thankfully, there are other avenues for compensation.

 Although you are not required by law to carry uninsured motorist/underinsured motorist (UM/UIM) coverage, it is wise to do so.
 Not only does UM/UIM coverage provide accident victims with financial assistance when the at-fault driver is unable to do so, it also applies to hit and run cases.
 Considering the benefits, adding UM/UIM coverage to your automotive policy is absolutely worth it.

 Keep in mind that even when you're filing a claim with your own insurance company, you should still consult with your attorney.
-Insurance adjusters do not discriminate when it comes down to preserving their bottom line.
-They will try to minimize their payout to you, so it's best if you have a legal professional by your side that prioritizes your best interests.
+Insurance adjusters do not discriminate when it comes down to preserving their bottom line, even when you are their client.
+Remember, insurance companies operate to make a profit, not to do the right thing.
+While they may legally owe you compensation, they will do everything they can to deny your claim.
+Even if they do accept the claim, they will try to minimize their payout to you, so it's best if you have a legal professional by your side that prioritizes your best interests.

 At the Grant Law Office, we do not tolerate the injustice perpetrated by hit and run drivers.
 We will do everything possible to find the party that wronged you.
 If this isn't possible, then we will skillfully negotiate with your insurance company to get you full and fair compensation for your damages.
-To speak with one of our excellent Atlanta lawyers about your motorcycle, car, or bike accident claim, contact our office today.
+To speak with one of our excellent Atlanta personal injury attorneys, contact our office by calling (404) 995-3955 today.

 Contact us today for a free and comprehensive case evaluation.